FihlaTV/HelixGame/README.md

 # HelixGame
 A 3D game written in C++ using the OpenGL and SDL libraries in a Linux environment.
+The game can be played on Linux only.

 ## Installation
 Download the files and run the makefile inside the *project* folder. <br> You can find